AidanWolfheart/EzySheetsChatApi/README.md

 ## Session
 Project utilises Redis for persistent storage of user sessions, see [doc](https://redis.io/docs/getting-started/).
 Redis along with Redis-cli have to be installed in order for persistence to work.
+Once cli and server are installed, it must be run using 'redis-server' command first.